 The Founder & Executive Director of the Institute for Behavior Change offers expert case management consultations to parents of children with disabilities (and the professionals who collaborate with them) throughout the United States, based on national standards of practice and the treatment outcome measurement and funding.

 This checklist was developed after seven years of research concerning the impact of Lyme disease on children, from a psychological and educational perspective.
 Lyme disease is transmitted by the bite of a tick and can cause a huge variety of academic and mental impairments, including mental confusion, memory and concentration problems, increased irritability, and can contribute to school failure.
 Before children receive psychiatric medication to treat so-called “Attention-Deficit Hyperactivity Disorder” (ADHD), the possibility of Lyme disease must be ruled-out.

-The Network for Behavior Change (a group psychology practice with a long-term affiliation with the Institute) offers this sample of the Bio-Psycho-Social Evaluation Report that documents its comprehensive approach to the treatment planning process.
-The evaluation is a collaborative effort between the parent, treatment providers and supervising psychologist.
-The initial Treatment Plan is developed and improved during the treatment delivery process in close collaboration with the child’s parent(s) and teacher(s), so that it remains an “active” document that both reflects and guides the Treatment process.
-All of the treatment delivery documents (over 50 pages in a typical packet for proposing BHRS treatment funded by Medicaid) derive from the Bio-Psycho-Social Evaluation which is presented here.
+The Network for Behavior Change (a group psychology practice with a long-term affiliation with the Institute) offers this sample of the Bio-Psycho-Social Evaluation Reports that have been used to document its comprehensive approach to the treatment planning process.
+These evaluations were a collaborative effort between the parent, treatment providers and supervising psychologist that formed the basis for Behavioral Health Rehabilitation Services (BHRS).
+When “Intensive Behavioral Health Services” (IBHS) replaced BHRS in October of 2019, the need for these comprehensive bio-psycho-social evaluations was eliminated.
+The initial Treatment Plan had been developed based on this comprehensive evaluation, but under the IBHS system, is now developed and improved during the treatment delivery process in close collaboration with the child’s parent(s) and teacher(s), so that it remains an “active” document that both reflects and guides the Treatment process.